| As the second witness was leaving,

 Tonight, thought Eowyn, he looks regal.
 His hair

-was dressed, not in his usual warrior's style, but like a king,
+was not dressed in his usual warrior's style, but like a king,

 with the sides swept back and caught behind in a single intricate

-braid.
-He wore a delicate silver circlet, and his robe, which
+braid; he wore a delicate silver circlet; and his robe, which

 matched Eowyn's dress, was embroidered all over with ears of corn.